syncfusion-content/wpf-docs/wpf/TreeView/ContextMenu.md

 ## ContextMenu for Nodes

-TreeView provides an entirely customizable context menu to expose the functionality on user interface.
+The TreeView provides an entirely customizable context menu to expose the functionality on user interface.
 You can create context menu for nodes in an efficient manner.

+You can set context menu for the nodes by using [SfTreeView.ItemContextMenu](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemContextMenu) property.

 ## Built-in Commands

-SfTreeView provides support for the following built-in commands
+The TreeView provides support for the following built-in commands

 * [Edit](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.TreeViewCommands.html#Syncfusion_UI_Xaml_TreeView_TreeViewCommands_Edit) - Command to start the editing of the node.
 * [DeleteNode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.TreeViewCommands.html#Syncfusion_UI_Xaml_TreeView_TreeViewCommands_DeleteNode) - Command to delete the node.